CoderDojoSV/Math-Track/README.md

 ##The Next Step Up In Difficulty

 There are plenty of Project Euler problems that require concepts like arrays and recursion to realistically solve them.
-Here are two more hard problems that you might like to try:
+Here are two more hard problems that don't require more advanced CS concepts that you might like to try:

 See [Project Euler problem 12](https://projecteuler.net/problem=12).